 西塔, August 2013.
 Two tombs of the Western Xia at Helan Shan, Ningxia.
 Image by Jayavarman available under a Creative Commons license .

-The kingdom retained a Tibetan script based on the Chinese model and used Confucian guided administration and education.
+The kingdom retained a Tibetan script based on the Chinese model and used a Confucian system of administration and education.
 Buddhism was the main religion.
 They had an effective army with well trained cavalry enabling them to resist conquest from the neighboring Song Chinese.
 Their stranglehold over the Silk route trade forced the Song to look to the southern sea ports for new trade routes.
 In 984 the Western Xia mounted an expansionist campaign and formed an alliance with the Liao kingdom against the Song.

 Mongol annihilation

 In 1038 the Xixia ruler Li Yuanhao declared himself Chinese Emperor with capital at Xongqingfu (now called Yinchuan, Ningxia) and broke off the alliance with Liao.
 They named themselves ‘Western Xia’ after the ancient Xia dynasty but are not listed as a Chinese dynasty.
-The Northern Song attempted to subjugate them but failed leading to the signing of an ignominious treaty with the Xixia in 1044.
+The Northern Song attempted to subjugate them but they failed leading to the signing of an ignominious treaty with the Xixia in 1044.
 The Song were forced into massive military expenditure to hold them at bay.
 Internal feuds then weakened the Xixia kingdom that covered Ningxia; Shaanxi and Gansu.
 In 1205-6 the Mongols invaded, leveling cities and abducting people and stock.
 The Xixia sought an alliance with the Jin (successors of the Liao) against the Mongols but this proved ineffective.
 They were wiped out by the Mongols by 1227 and little evidence of their culture remains, even their language was lost for centuries.
 Historians estimate only 1% of the population survived the massacres that took place.
 Genghis Khan died during his campaign against them.
-It was the death of Genghis Khan that delayed the Mongol onslaught of the remaining portion of China that was still ruled by the Southern Song dynasty.
+It was the death of Genghis Khan that delayed the Mongol onslaught of the remaining portion of China that was at the time still ruled by the Southern Song dynasty.

 Dynasties< Previous (Five Dynasties) Index Next (Yuan Dynasty) >